bangkorkor/electoral-systems-OHA/DocumentazionePJ/ExplanationOfPractices.md

 ```

 **Motivation:**
-This is the most basic form of code generation in python and I make use of this pattern inside of
+This is the most basic form of code generation in python, and I make use of this pattern inside of
 metaclasses to generate specific functions based on the parametrization provided by the
 configuration file